NPO Spotlight: Smile Train is Changing Lives with Each New Smile

 Founded in 1999, Smile Train is an international children’s charity with a sustainable approach to a single solvable problem: Cleft Lip/ Palate.

 The charity uses the ‘Teach a Man to Fish’ model which focuses on training local doctors to perform CL/P repairs in their communities.
-The surgery takes 45 minutes and cost approximately $250.00 per surgery.
+The surgery takes 45 minutes and costs approximately $250.00 per surgery.

 Smile Train has provided CL/P repair surgery to 450,000 children in India alone over the past 15 years.
 The children who have received their new smiles over the years are now young adults leading full lives!